 Notorious polluter, JH Baxter, tells DEQ they can't pay for dioxin clean-up!

-After intense public pressure and mounting evidence of dangerous levels of toxic pollution, JH Baxter, a creosote manufacturer, announced it is closing its doors on January 31st!
+After intense public pressure and mounting evidence of dangerous levels of toxic pollution, JH Baxter, a creosote manufacturer, closed its doors on January 31st!

 THIS IS A COMMUNITY VICTORY FOR THE RIGHT TO CLEAN AIR!

 Read the 2022 J.H.
 Baxter Fact Sheet (PDF)

 See also, Lisa Arkin's blog on the subject, "Public Pressure Brings Down Polluting Giant"

 Beyond Toxics in collaboration with the Active Bethel Community organization, sent letters to Eugene's mayor and city council demanding that our elected officials ask Governor Brown and the DEQ to issue a Cease and Desist order.
 This order would have shut down JH Baxter until Eugene residents are assured we have pollution remedies to make the polluter clean up the contamination.